 The episode on the way to Caesarea Philippi (Matt.
 16:13-20) may be considered a key to the understanding of the existential context into which the logion 11:27 must be placed [See Footnote] .
 There Jesus asks the disciples who the people say the Son of man is, and receives the answer that he is variously understood as an apocalyptic of the type of John the Baptist, the prophesied Elijah, a Jeremiah, or one of the other prophets.
 His questioning then moves on to who the disciples think he is, and he receives the reply from Simon Peter: "You are the Christ, the Son of the living God" (16:16).
 Jesus answers: "Blessed are you, Simon Bar-Jona; for flesh and blood has not revealed this to you, but my Father who is in heaven."
 The Matthean Jesus, thus, agrees with the Johannine (John 6:44) that nobody can recognize the movement of divine presence in the Son unless he is prepared for such recognition by the presence of the divine Father in himself.

-The divine Sonship is not revealed through an information tendered by Jesus, but through a mans response to the full presence in Jesus of the same Unknown God by whose presence he is inchoatively moved in his own existence.
-The Unknown God enters the drama of Peters recognition as the third person.
-In order to draw the distinction between revelation and information, as well as to avoid the derailment from one to the other, the episode closes with the charge of Jesus to the disciples to tell no one that he was the Christ(Matt.
+The divine Sonship is not revealed through a [piece of] information tendered by Jesus, but through a man's response to the full presence in Jesus of the same Unknown God by whose presence he is inchoatively moved in his own existence.
+The Unknown God enters the drama of Peter's recognition as the third person.
+In order to draw the distinction between revelation and information, as well as to avoid the derailment from one to the other, the episode closes with the charge of Jesus to the disciples "to tell no one that he was the Christ"(Matt.
 16:20).